 During the course of a marriage, the couple acquires a number of different assets and liabilities.
 The equitable distribution process is implemented by the court in order to distribute and divide the marital property.
 However, the first step in the equitable distribution process is to classify all property in possession of the parties as marital or nonmarital.
 A spouse’s career can be one of the more difficult items to classify and can result in significant litigation between the parties.
-Therefore, it is important to consult with an experienced Pensacola Divorce Attorney to ensure you understand the value and classification of your career with respect to the equitable distribution process.
+Therefore, it is important to consult with an experienced divorce attorney to ensure you understand the value and classification of your career with respect to the equitable distribution process.

 A significant debate among spouses is the value that one spouses’ career provides to the marriage.
 This is especially true in cases where the other spouse refrained from maintaining their own career to support their spouse in their education or training.
 However, Florida courts have routinely held that a career, profession, or degree obtained by a spouse, even if during the marriage, is not considered to be marital property.
 However, Florida allows the court to take the career of a spouse and subsequent actions of the respective spouse into account in other ways.